sunyatin/ASCEND/README.md

 - `outgroupsize:` number_of_outgroup_samples
 - `targetpop:` target_population

-The script will basically output the data subset to the target samples along with `number_of_outgroup_samples` individuals that have been set with the label `OUTGROUP`.
+The script will basically output the data subset to the target samples along with `number_of_outgroup_samples` random individuals that have been set with the label `OUTGROUP`.

 Example of a full run using this outgroup strategy: